-We have discovered that our trips into small towns always seem more authentic than our trips to the big cities.
+We have discovered that our trips to small towns always seem more authentic than our trips to big cities.
 While you HAVE to visit the sites in the major cities, and we do love them, there’s just something so much more personal about heading into a smaller, non-touristy town (or at least where there aren’t as many tourists).

 So, while in Hungary we went to Eger, which is a great day trip from Budapest.
 Eger is a two-hour train ride northeast of Budapest.
 There’s not a ton in the town, but it was the site of a siege by the Ottomans.